The Best $1250 Quiet Gaming PC Build – July 2022

 Want a high-powered Quiet Gaming PC Build that delivers an excellent gaming experience while running in near silence?
 Then the $1,250 Quiet Gaming PC Build is the system for you!
 Every component has been chosen to maximize performance in both games and applications, while minimizing noise.

-This Month’s Build, Featuring Intel and Nvidia!
+This Month’s Build, Powered by Intel and AMD!

 We also list a few of our favorite accessories to complete the Quiet Gaming PC build, including a responsive keyboard, a great low-cost mouse, and an excellent 165Hz gaming monitor, but feel free to check out our dedicated Monitor Buyer’s Guide and Peripherals Buyer’s Guide for more options.